numba/numba/docs/source/dev.rst

         object, and we quickly want to see whether it support such a perfect-hashing virtual method table:

+        NOTE: What we want is to actually use a separate attribute table in addition to the virtual method table, giving all extension objects a compatible layout.

         .. code-block:: c

             if (o->ob_type->tp_flags & NATIVELY_CALLABLE_TABLE) {